cauz-santos/Training/Day 8. Runs of Homozygosity and Linkage Mapping.md

 ---

-## Session 3 — Machine Learning for Bioinformatics
+## Session 3 — Basics of Machine Learning for Bioinformatics

-# Session 3 — Machine Learning for Bioinformatics

 In this session we will explore how **machine learning (ML)** can be applied in bioinformatics and plant breeding.
 We will train a simple **classification model** using genomic principal components (PCs, from Day 6) and sucrose phenotype data (from Day 7).

----

 ## Why ML matters in breeding and bioinformatics
 - ML can integrate **genomic + phenotypic features** to predict traits.
 - Goes beyond linear regression to capture **non-linear patterns**.
 - Used in **genomic prediction**, **trait classification**, and **selection of top candidates**.

----

 ## What is Random Forest?
 **Random Forest** is an ensemble machine learning algorithm.
 It builds **many decision trees** on random subsets of the data and variables.
 Each tree makes a prediction, and the forest combines them by majority vote (classification) or averaging (regression).